 Before image of the shed.

-Clean the shed wall and dry.
+Clean the shed wall and dry it.

 First, we cleared off the wall with Simple Green spray.
-I cleaned the doors and the wall where we were going to hang the organizer.
+I cleaned the doors and the wall where we would hang the organizer.
 Then, with a cloth, dry the area as best as possible.
-Since it was inside the shed, it didn't get light; we did not want it to get moldy.
+Since it was inside the shed (Affiliate Link), it didn't get light; we did not want it to get moldy.

 Determine where you want the organizer.